 I know people who, because they’re very talented and fast-workers, tend to put things up last minute.
 However, not all plates are the same, not all subjects are the same.
 If you think you have crammed the others, then you can cram your way through everything, you’re wrong.

 I also tend to put things off last minute, however, doing things ahead of time just relieves me of stress.
 I would also have the time to make adjustments if necessary, although I try not to be a perfectionist anymore as that doesn’t always help.
+You know what helps?
+Keeping track even though you don’t always get to finish every task!
+My bullet journal was a huge help for this.

 Don’t feel guilty if you put things off the last minute.
 Sometimes there really is just no other time for it and you’ve done your best.
 However, don’t develop the habit of procrastinating just because you know you can cram it.
 You will save yourself some stress.
 If you want some tips on how to manage yourself and your time more efficiently in architecture school, check out this post.
-I personally use iCal now, however, Google Calendar has been a lot helpful to me!

 Habit #6 Disregarding Non-architecture Subjects